snowplow/marketing-attribution-accelerator/content/tracking/tracking_1.md

 });
 ```

-Since we are using the fully featured `sp.js` file, the required Ecommerce tracking capabilities are included by default.
+Since we are using the fully featured `sp.js` file, the required E-commerce tracking capabilities are included by default.

 {{% /tab %}}
 {{% tab name="Package Manager" %}}